 "For the most part, [the kids] are enjoying [the program]," explains Myers as she sits down to rest after the kids have left for dance class at 4 p.m.
 "I mean, the kids would rather be at home with Mom and Dad, but when [both parents] have to work, children have to come to group care.
 Area IV has a lot of economic pressures.
 The Margaret Fuller Neighborhood House is in a neighborhood in Cambridge which is most densely populated and economically challenged."

 Area IV is so densely populated in part because of previously existing rent control laws which once made rents in this neighborhood the lowest in the city.
-This past year, rent controls were abolished, and rents for homes have been escalating since, threatening the welfare of economically-disadvantaged families.
+This past year, rent controls were abolished, and rents for

 "The rents are the lowest here," says Myers, "but that's going to change.
 This whole neighborhood is going to change.
 [Stores] are closing up, and many families are doubling up and living together."